A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experiments

 \subsubsection{Implementation Details}

-In the non-verbal speech generation task, we use F5-TTS \cite{chen2024f5} as the base model.
-To support non-verbal control, we expand the vocabulary of F5-TTS by adding non-verbal tags such as \texttt{[laughing]}, \texttt{[coughing]}.
-We fine-tune F5-TTS on three datasets: CapSpeech~\cite{wang2025capspeech}, NonVerbalTTS~\cite{borisov2025nonverbaltts}, and our proposed NonVerbalSpeech-38K dataset.
-More detailed information can be found in the Appendix.
+In the NV speech generation task, we use F5-TTS as the base model.
+To support NV control, we expand the vocabulary of F5-TTS by adding NV tags such as \texttt{[breath]}, \texttt{[sigh]}.
+We fine-tune F5-TTS on seven datasets (Table~\ref{tab:dataset_comparison}), including the two variants of our NVS dataset.
+See Appendix for details.